Angklung Set, Metal, Chromatically Tuned

 Mfg. by Deagan

 2 additional octaves ring per pitch (3 total notes).
 Built in 1901.
 Metal version of Indonesian bamboo angklungs.
+Range shown is of lowest note on each angklung.

 Model No.